doctor who scarf

 I prefer to slip the last stitch of each row knit-wise as it neatens the edge and can help hide color joins.

 Keep in mind that print and fiber are quite different.
 Matching to coated Pantone chips is probably better due to the reflectivity and depth of color that yarn exhibits.
 Color matching will never be exact even with guidance, and it's virtually impossible to match how the scarf appeared in the 1970s.
 You might find these colors dark - especially the tan.
 Studio lighting and video recording often made the scarf seem lighter than it is.
 The hues in photographs also tend to wander.
 Perhaps the trickiest color is the grey.
-If often appears bluish in photographs, but it is a very warm grey bordering on a deep taupe.
+If often appears bluish in photographs, but it is a very warm grey bordering on a deep taupe with a hint of purple.
 See the example of the Shada scarf today as it appears with some sunlight and in typical artificial light.
 Quite a difference isn't it?

 red